Richard Childress Racing in the NASCAR Cup Series: Car No. 31 history

 For over a decade, car No. 31 was Childress's R&D car.
-It debuted in 1978 at North Carolina Speedway with Bobby Wawak as the driver, finishing 27th.
-The car wasn't seen again until 1993 with Earnhardt's longtime friend Neil Bonnett driving at Talladega Superspeedway.
+It debuted in 1978 at Rockingham with Bobby Wawak as the driver, finishing 27th.
+The car wasn't seen again until 1993 with Earnhardt's longtime friend Neil Bonnett driving at Talladega.
 In this race, Bonnett, already on a comeback, was involved in a horrifying accident, but made it out okay.
-After driving another race in the season finale at Atlanta Motor Speedway as a start and park entry that year for RCR, Bonnett died testing Phoenix Racing's No. 51 Country Time Lemonade car for the 1994 Daytona 500.
+After driving another race in the season finale at Atlanta as a start and park entry that year for RCR, Bonnett died testing Phoenix Racing's No. 51 Country Time Lemonade car for the 1994 Daytona 500.